-What options are available with the Smoothie compared with other Focus SB plates?
+What options are available with the Smoothie compared with other Focus SB faceplate styles?

-The same options are available, we have developed the capability to configure all products into the Smoothie range.
+The same options are available, we have developed the capability to assemble all our components into the Smoothie.

 What makes the Smoothie different from other flush fitting products?